-In this article, we introduce the concept of IEOs (Initial exchange offering) and also the concept of difference between IEO, STO and ICO.
-It should be noted that IEOs can currently generate huge profits with almost no risk.
-No risk as all IEOs have occurred since the February 2019.
-Every investor should do their own research and assess their personal risk in an IEO.
+In this article, we introduce the concept of IEOs (Initial exchange offering) and the difference between IEO, STO, and ICO.
+We should note that IEOs can currently generate huge profits with almost no risk.
+No risk as all IEOs have occurred since February 2019.
+Every investor should do their research and assess their risk in an IEO.

 ICO and IEO

 Is the time for ICOs over?
 Many investors who want to invest in startups continue to ask this question.
-To answer this question, let’s first take a look at how initial coin offerings have performed in the past.
+To answer this question, let’s first examine how initial coin offerings have performed in the past.

 Here’s an example: To have $ 3 million capital available, a startup would need to collect “only” 4,000 Ethereum coins in January 2018.
 Today, however, the same company would need to receive 21,500 Ethereum coins to achieve the same amount of capital.
-This shows how the volatility of cryptocurrencies has an effect.
+It shows how the volatility of cryptocurrencies affects.

 At the same time, the time taken to raise funds has also increased significantly.
 In the first quarter of 2018, an average of 30 days was sufficient.
 Today, on the other hand, it takes an average of two months for a company to cover its capital needs with an initial coin offering.

 The decline in initial coin offerings started with the general market downturn in May 2018.
 ICO-funded startups lacked the means to meet their roadmaps and develop them on time.
 At the same time, many have decided to wait until the market stabilizes again.
-However, it lost a lot of trust from the community.
-In addition, ICO regulations were strict in the United States and other countries.
-This is why we have advised against investing in ICOs when comparing cryptos for many months.
+However, it lost a lot of trust in the community.
+Also, ICO regulations were strict in the United States and other countries.
+It is why we have advised against investing in ICOs when comparing cryptos for many months.

 STO – Security Token Offerings

 As ICOs no longer had the old charisma, investors turned to other options.
-STOs “Security Token Offerings” were presented as lucrative.
+STOs “Security Token Offerings” was presented as lucrative.

-This is a problem with a certain type of sharing token.
-With these tokens, buyers acquire “security” shares (stored on the respective blockchain) at the issuing startup.
+It is a problem with a specific type of sharing token.
+Buyers acquire “security” shares (stored on the respective blockchain) at the issuing startup.

 However, STOs for the past six months have struggled to find capable and certified crypto exchanges to offer them.
 Some Stock exchanges, such as Coinbase and ZBX, are currently in the certification process.
 At this time, however, there is still no duly authorized platform to offer STO.

-It should be noted that STOs look very interesting in theory.
-In practice, however, there is still no really functional market for this product.
+We should note that STOs look very interesting in theory.
+In practice, however, there is still no functional market for this product.

 What is IEOs (initial exchange offer)